 The Tapo C225 also have several, more unusual features.
 For instance, it can detect certain abnormal sounds, like the barking of dogs or the meowing of cats.
 I didn't have a pet to test these features, but the camera didn't respond to YouTube videos with these sounds.
 It also failed to respond to a video of a crying baby, despite having this feature.
 Perhaps the camera can really discern that it's a recording, and not an actual baby.
 But I wouldn't bet on it.
 Besides these AI-powered detection features, you can customise the C225's motion detection to focus only on specific areas (activity zones), or even when a person or object passes a preset boundary (line-crossing detection).
 You can also specify privacy zones that will appear blacked out in videos.
 And of course, Privacy Mode will physically obscure the camera.

 I like how the Tapo C225 tags each person in its view when you switch to the live video feed.
 The live video is around two seconds behind real time.
 This latency is decent, and on a par with other security cameras.
 The camera itself offers relatively clear and sharp images, though there's no HDR feature.
 You do get night vision, along with staples like a built-in alarm, and two-way audio through its microphone and speaker.
 In short, the C225 offers plenty of options, and features to explore in the Tapo app, which is straightforward enough to use.
 But some of its more experimental features may need more work.
 However, the TP-Link Tapo C225 already offers more than what most users would need.
-It's available exclusively from Challenger for one month.
-You can get it from its retail stores today, and we'll add online buying links when they are available.
+It's available from retail stores like Challenger, and online at Shopee.